 The Wake is a historical novel set in the deep mythic past.
 It is hung carefully on the known historical facts about the almost forgotten, decade-long war of underground resistance which spread across England in the decade after 1066.
 Most importantly – certainly most strangely – it is written entirely in its own language: my interpretation of Old English, recreated for modern eyes and ears.

 The Wake is an ageless story of the collapse of certainties and lives; a tale of lost gods and haunted visions, narrated by a man of the Lincolnshire fens bearing witness to the end of his world.
 It was published in April 2014 by Unbound.
+The paperback was pusblihed in April 2015.

 Designed and built long ago and kept on life support by spanner.